mainsail-crew/docs/setup-guide/docker.md

 ---
 # Installing Mainsail using Docker

 It's possible to run Mainsail in Docker with our pre-built images.
-These images are running Nginx with Mainsail.
+These images are running NGINX with Mainsail.
 Our images are hosted on the Github Package Registry.
 You can find more details [here](https://github.com/mainsail-crew/mainsail/pkgs/container/mainsail).

 The image can be pulled using: